m3verma/m3verma.github.io/Python/Learning_Python/Chapter_4.md

 ```
 > TypeError: 'tuple' object does not support item assignment

-tuples
-are not generally used as often as lists in practice, but their immutability is the whole point.
+Tuples are not generally used as often as lists in practice, but their immutability is the whole point.
 If you pass a collection of objects around your program as a list, it can be changed anywhere; if you use a tuple, it cannot.
 That is, tuples provide a sort of integrity constraint that is convenient in large programs.

 * * *